 What are the most recent developments in your field of research?

-YunShan Cao: Our study found high in-stent restenosis rates in pulmonary vein stenosis from fibrosing mediastinitis, reaching 6.3% at 3 months, 21.4% at 6 months, and 39.2% at 12 months, linked to smaller vessel diameter and pulmonary artery stenosis.
+Yunshan Cao: The latest research identifies pulmonary vein diameter and corresponding pulmonary artery stenosis as predictors of restenosis.
+Our cohort study confirms re-stenting is more effective than balloon dilation for restenosis.

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B.roll:4.1